 East Timor Satellite Map

 East Timor occupies an area of 15,007 square kilometers (5,794 sq mi), which makes it slightly smaller than the Fiji Islands.
 The country is mostly humid with moderate rainfall because it lies between 8° and 10°S latitudes (below the equator).
 East Timor has a number of rivers and lakes.
-Although lake area fluctuates, Lake Ira Lalaro is considered the largest lake of the island of Timor anywhere between 10 to 55 square kilometers.
-Furthermore, it’s an important bird habitat and is part of the Mount Paitchau Important Bird Area.
-Next, rivers like the Lois and Northern Laclo River that flow from the central mountains to the ocean are the most significant in East Timor..
+Although the lake area fluctuates, Lake Ira Lalaro is considered the largest lake on the island of Timor anywhere between 10 to 55 square kilometers.
+Furthermore, it’s an important bird habitat and is part of Mount Paitchau Important Bird Area.
+Next, rivers like the Lois and Northern Laclo Rivers that flow from the central mountains to the ocean are the most significant in East Timor.

 East Timor Physical Map

 The terrain in East Timor is mostly rugged mountains and diverse geographic features.
 At 2,986 m (9,797 ft), its highest peak is Foho Tatamailau (Mount Ramelau) in the central region of East Timor.
 The interior of the country has a high plateau with the Ramelau Range, which is the most prominent topographic feature in the country.
 Also, it consists of a mix of savannah forests, dry grasslands, and dense rainforests.
 From its rugged hills to its steep mountains, East Timor provides a landscape for a cascade of waterfalls and patches of coastal lagoons.